acgd-review-1st-year/email-newsletter/1-jul-images-layouts.md

   desc: Prepare a proper path to pick a prickly particular.

 code:
-  name: Newspaper homepage
+  name: Bookenders website
-  url:
+  url: bookenders-website
-  desc:
+  desc: Export all the assets.
+Layout all the pages.

 tools:
   - title: Images cheat sheet